|

 The Cliffs of Moher

-The majestic Cliffs of Moher stand against the might of the Atlantic Ocean.
 O’Brien’s Tower is located on the highest cliff and is an exceptional viewing point.
 The Cliffs can be visited daily, year-round.
 O'Brien’s tower is open daily, March to October.
 The visitor centre is open year round.
+Boat trips can be taken along the cliffs.

 www.mohercruises.com